Ihsan-Abdul/Identity-Lifecycle-Automation-Suite/README.md

 `Update-MgUser -UsageLocation "CA"` had to be applied before assigning a license.

+This introduced the key concept of:

 Identity → Attributes → License → Service Access

 ## Moving from Manual to Automation (Cloud)

+Initially, the fix was applied manually.
+Then it evolved into:
-At first the fix was applied manually.
-Then, into a script that combined attribute update + license assignment and added error handling.
+- a script that combined attribute update + license assignment
+-  structured  error handling for reliability

 ### Automation Progression

-Provisioning evolved through stages:
+Provisioning evolved through three stages:

-- manual terminal fixes: depended on manual execution.
-- single-user scripts: required selecting users one at a time.
+- ***manual fixes:*** required direct intervention.
+- ***single-user scripts:*** reduced repition but stil manual.
-- loop-based automation engine: find all unlicensed users, loop through them automatically and apply fixes and assign licenses.
+- ***loop-based automation engine:*** automatically find all unlicensed users, loop through them, apply fixes and assign licenses.

-This changed the workflow from manual provisioning to automated lifecycle provisioning.
+This transitioned the workflow from manual provisioning to automated lifecycle provisioning.

 ---
 *Full in depth Cloud intergration and provisioning here: [Part 2: Hybrid Cloud Integration](02-Cloud-Integration/README.md)*